Matteo Trini

-Matteo Trini (born 18 May 1987) is an Italian footballer who plays as a goalkeeper.
+Matteo Trini (born 18 May 1987) is an Italian former footballer who played as a goalkeeper.

 Career

 Juventus and early career

 Born in Sassari, Sardinia, Trini started his career at Piedmont team Juventus.
 He played for Berretti under-18 team in 2004–05 season.
 That season Juventus was the champion of wild card group (Berretti team of Serie A, B & D clubs).
 Trini also played a few games in Primavera under-20 team that season, as understudy of Nicola Avitabile.
 In 2005–06 season he played for hometown club Alghero at Serie D (located in the Province of Sassari).
 He returned to Juventus after the team relegated to Serie B, wearing no.45 of the first team.
 Juve promoted back to Serie A at the end of season.

 Trini also became the starting keeper of Primavera under-20 team, ahead Giorgio Merlano and Andrea Pozzato.
 He was the starting keeper in the playoffs, losing to Sampdoria in quarter-finals (eventually Samp was the runner-up).